How we started

 Dozer now at the sanctuary:

 Now our rescue is starting to grow faster than I ever expected, and I’m thrilled.
 I am always humbled by the overwhelming support from other tortoise keepers or tortoise fans (Thank you!!!)
 I am so glad I decided to start this endeavor.
-It’s so rewarding…. and it’s not just rescuing and rehabbing that are enjoyable (although this is the part that is most enjoyable), but working with like-minded individuals has also become very rewarding.
+It’s so rewarding…. and it’s not just rescuing and rehabbing that are enjoyable (although this is the part that is most enjoyable), but working with like-minded individuals and educating youth and growing the passion has also become very rewarding.
 Here’s to a bright future and impactful effort for our rescue! 🙂